knocklabs/docs/pages/send-notifications/designing-workflows.md

 The Knock template editor uses Liquid tags to create the logic and control flow for notification templates.
 To learn more about Liquid, you can check out [its documentation](https://shopify.github.io/liquid/basics/introduction/).

-Here are a couple Liquid tag types that are commonly used in Knock notification templates.
+Here are a few Liquid tag types that are commonly used in Knock notification templates.

 - **If and else-if statements.** For when you want to show different copy depending on a user property or a data variable from your notify call.
 In the example below, we show different copy depending on whether a batch of comments includes one or many comments.